WoWAnalyzer/WoWAnalyzer/README.md

   - Optional: Get a UI such as [GitHub Desktop](https://desktop.github.com/) or [TortoiseGit](https://tortoisegit.org/)
 - [Node.js](https://nodejs.org/).
 We recommend the *current* version.

 Now you need to pull a copy of the codebase onto your computer.
 Make a fork of the repo by clicking the **Fork** button at the top of this page.
-Next, click the green button **Clone or download** and copy your *Clone with HTTPS* URL, and then run the command `git clone <paste link>` on your computer.
+Next, click the green button **Clone or download** and copy your *Clone with HTTPS* URL, and then run the command `git clone <paste link>`.
 This will take a minute.

 When cloning finishes, open a command window to the source and run the command `npm install`.
 This will take a minute or two the first time.
 While it's running, copy the `.env.local.example` file in the project root, and name it `.env.local`.
 Now you need to fill the WCL API key.
-To get your key login on Warcraft Logs and go to https://www.warcraftlogs.com/profile.
-Enter an **Application Name** (this is required) and copy the **public key**, and replace `INSERT_YOUR_OWN_API_KEY_HERE` in `.env.local` with this key
+To get your key, login to Warcraft Logs and go to [your profile](https://www.warcraftlogs.com/profile).
+Scroll to the bottom, enter an **Application Name** (this is required) and copy the **public key**, then replace `INSERT_YOUR_OWN_API_KEY_HERE` in `.env.local` with this key.

-Once that's done you're ready to fire up the development server!
-Just run the command `npm start`.
+Once all that's done you're ready to fire up the development server!
+Just run the command `npm start` in the project root.
 The first start will take another minute.

 <table align="center">
   <tr>